The History and Origins of E-Cigarettes and Vaping

 And one scientist, a Herbert A. Gilbert, obviously thought so too.

-He designed a device through which you could inhale warm, tobacco flavoured air.
+This line of reasoning led him to design a new device; a device through which you could inhale warm, tobacco flavoured air.

 First Reference to Vaping